ubports/autopilot/docs/tutorial/getting_started.rst

   tool, and as such contains the most comprehensive test suite.

 * Qt 4.x applications.
-Autopilot can introspect Qt 4.x applications with the help of the autopilot-qt package.
+Autopilot can introspect Qt 4.x applications with the help of the libautopilot-qt package.

 * Qt 5.x applications.
-Autopilot can introspect these applications with the help of the autopilot-qt5 package.
+Autopilot can introspect these applications with the help of the libautopilot-qt package.

 * Gtk 3.x applications.
-Autopilot can introspect Gtk applications with the help of the autopilot-gtk package.
+Autopilot can introspect Gtk applications with the help of the libautopilot-gtk package.

 The details of how to write an autopilot test are remarkably similar across these different targets.
 The only thing that changes is the way in which the